 This course focuses on financial skills needed to fund and sustain new business ventures with a high potential for success.
-Topics covered include the challenges and opportunities faced by entrepreneurs, including evaluating new business opportunities, acquiring funding, valuation, and negotiating contracts with extensive experiential practice in preparing and pitching decks for angels, venture capitalists and crowdfunding investors.
+Topics covered include the challenges and opportunities faced by entrepreneurs, including evaluating new business opportunities, acquiring funding, valuation, and negotiating contracts with extensive experiential practice in preparing and pitching decks for angels, venture capitalists, and crowdfunding investors.
 Students ultimately compete for funding opportunities in front of angel investors or venture capitalists.
-Prerequisites: EPS 221 from the lab and from the world.
-We will pay special attention to the way in which these modified assumptions affect markets, management, and public policy.
 Prerequisites: EPS 221